Skip to main content

 • Balance — the current value

-• Owner — who owns it (a single adult, joint, or a business/trust entity)
+• Owner — who owns it (an adult, joint, a business, or a trust, subject to subtype rules below)

 • Exclude From Plan — toggle this on to keep the account out of planning calculations (useful for accounts you're tracking but not planning around)